300Mbps Wireless N Access Point

 - Easy to Build WLAN

-Supports multiple operation modes (Access Point, Multi-SSID, Client, Repeater, Bridge with AP) to enable various wireless applications to give users a more dynamic and comprehensive experience when using their AP.
-Multiple operating mode also helps you easily to build wireless network for hard-to-wire locations or eliminating wireless dead zone.
+Supports multiple operation modes (Access Point, Multi-SSID, Client, Range Extender) to enable various wireless applications to give users a more dynamic and comprehensive experience when using their APs.
+Multiple operating modes also help you easily build wireless network for hard-to-wire locations or eliminating wireless dead zone.

 Passive PoE Supported

 The TL-WA801N is able to be powered using an Ethernet cable to simultaneously send data and electricity to wherever your AP may be located even up to 100 feet away.
 This feature multiplies your options allowing you to place the AP in a position that is most convenient to get the best signal possible, such as on the wall or on the ceiling of your office.

 |External Power Supply||9VDC / 0.6A|

 |Wireless Standards||IEEE 802.11n, IEEE 802.11g, IEEE 802.11b|